I have successfully tested my simple c/c++ compiled code on Spark on YARN cluster.

 }

-Sample scala
+Sample scala code:

 val distScript = "hdfs:///user/maziyar/tmp/simple-c"